 The city of Tucson is tucked away in the Arizona Desert, surrounded by mountains.
 It is a University town and as such, it is filled with an eclectic mix of nightclubs, vintage shops and a number of rundown buildings.
 It is a somewhat modest and simple town, but it has plenty of paranormal activity to boast about!

-10 – Fox Theatre
+1. Fox Theatre

 There have also been unexplained giggling and other outbursts from the wings!
-The theatre has been explored by a number of mediums and ghost hunters and it is agreed that there are a number of spirits tied to the building including the ghost of a man who died in a car accident outside the theatre.
+Many mediums and ghost hunters have explored the theatre, and it is agreed that there are several spirits tied to the building, including the ghost of a man who died in a car accident outside the theatre.

-9 – Bloom Elementary
+2. Bloom Elementary

 However, it is the basement that is particularly frightening.
 There is supposed to be a young girl’s spirit in the basement hallway, but she is not alone.
-Staff claim that there is not one, but two evil entities lurking down there with her!
+Staff claim that there is not one but two evil entities lurking down there with her!

-7 – Bank of America
+4. Bank of America

 The local bank probably isn’t the first place that you would expect to have a resident spook.
 However, the Bank of America branch on Stone Avenue apparently has a ghost who likes to make his presence known.

-When Carlos died in 1915 the house was sold and underwent yet more remodeling.
-Eventually, it became apartments, but they were not maintained well and the building soon fell into disrepair.
+When Carlos died in 1915, the house was sold and underwent yet more remodeling.
+Eventually, it became apartments, but they were not maintained well, and the building soon fell into disrepair.
 It was around this time that the hauntings seem to have started!

 Were Carlos and Beatriz voicing their displeasure?
-The building has now been bought by a group aiming to restore it to its former glory and although the spirits are still making themselves known, they seem to be more friendly than they have been in the past!
+The building has now been bought by a group aiming to restore it to its former glory, and although the spirits are still making themselves known, they seem to be more friendly than they have been in the past!

-5 – Tucson Medical Center
+6. Tucson Medical Center

-For many years now Tucson Medical Center has been a hub of paranormal activity.
-Staff often complain that they get their hair pulled, their faces slapped and are hit by unseen forces.
+For many years now, Tucson Medical Center has been a hub of paranormal activity.
+Staff often complain that they get their hair pulled, their faces slapped, and are hit by unseen forces.
 Those working nights have also described hearing phantom footsteps and disembodied voices.
 Some patients have even described chairs being pulled away as they went to sit down even although nobody else was in the room.

-4 – Centennial Hall, University of Arizona
+7. Centennial Hall, University of Arizona

-2 – St Mary's Hospital
+8. St Mary's Hospital

-The hospital was established back in 1880 and it was the first hospital in the state of Arizona.
+The hospital was established back in 1880, and it was the first hospital in the state of Arizona.

 Originally, St Mary’s was intended to serve as a tuberculosis unit, but at some point, it switched to a general hospital.
 There is all manner of tales of the spectral nun that resides here, but due to the high number of nuns who have worked here over the years, nobody can say for certain who she is!

-It is said that whoever she was, she still follows the staff around keeping an eye on her patients.
-On one occasion she is actually said to have saved a woman’s life by alerting a nurse to her situation.
+It is said that whoever she was, she still follows the staff around, keeping an eye on her patients.
+On one occasion, she is actually said to have saved a woman’s life by alerting a nurse to her situation.

 The nurse described seeing a nun at the end of the corridor pointing to a patient’s room.
-When the nurse got close the nun vanished, but when the nurse looked into the patient’s room she found the woman in the process of attempting to take her own life.
+When the nurse got close, the nun vanished, but when the nurse looked into the patient’s room, she found the woman in the process of attempting to take her own life.

-1 – Santa Rita Hotel
+9. Santa Rita Hotel